Korbit-test-org2/korbit-mentor-documentation/README.md

 ### Scan

-Now that you are all setup, you can start running your first scan:
+Now that you are authenticated, you can start running your first scan.
+To do so you need to use the Korbit scan command and indicate the path of the folder/file your are looking to have korbit scan:

 ```sh
 korbit scan /path/to/folder ## Absolute path